- Clinical science

 - Postprocedural care

-- Definition: An acute exacerbation of hyperthyroidism, resulting in a life-threatening hypermetabolic state.
+- Definition: an acute exacerbation of hyperthyroidism that results in a life-threatening hypermetabolic state

 - Hyperpyrexia with profuse sweating